Barry-lab/openEPhys_DACQ/README/raspberryPiSetup.rst

 Once the writing is done, you need to access the newly created SD card.
 You may need to re-insert it to remount it (Always use eject option if possible, before removing SD cards).
 You need to edit the ``/etc/dhcpcd.conf`` file on the SD card.
 Navigate to the SD card directory, go to ``etc`` folder.
 Open terminal in that folder by right clicking into the folder and choosing *Open in Terminal*.
 Use this command to open the file in text editor `` sudo gedit dhcpcd.conf``.
 You need to change one of the lines you added to the ``dhcpcd.conf`` file originally when setting up networking for the RPi.
 Find the line that says ``static ip_address=10.0.0.20/24``.
 Edit the IP address to what the address you wish the RPi with this SD card would have, e.g. ``static ip_address=10.0.0.21/24``.
 Save the text file.

 You can now remove the SD card (safely with after ejecting in Ubuntu) and simply plug it into a new Raspberry Pi.
 It should work perfectly as the one before, only you will need to use the newly set IP address to connect to it.
+Make sure you test if the SSH connection can be established, with terminal command from Recording PC ``ssh pi@10.0.0.21``.
 At first time of running, it may say *The authenticity of host '10.0.0.21 (10.0.0.21)' can't be established. -//- Are you sure you want to continue connecting (yes/no)?** Type **yes** and hit Enter.